 The shape of the nostrils typical of Bavarian productions has been enlarged and optimized in the wind tunnel to better cool the 2 oil radiators located behind.
 The air channeling and optimal heat removal have been particularly studied.

 The hunt for weight has been done everywhere.
 But true to its philosophy of respect for the environment, the brand has taken care to install a three-way catalytic converter, even if it costs a few kilos.
 Everything around it is designed for racing: an exhaust valve is there to strengthen the torque curve.
 On leaving the cylinder heads, the exhaust line now passes under the engine to improve the angle grip.
 The pot, very design, is supposed to deliver an impressive sonorous roar typical of the Boxer.
-To see … but if there is an option of the same pot as the one used in Endurance, it will be a choice to make absolutely: at the Bol d’Or, the prototype gave off the same boom as that of an airplane engine of the second world war.
+To see … but if there is an option of the same pot as the one used in Endurance, it will be a choice to make absolutely: at the Bol d’Or, the proto gave off the same boom as that of an airplane engine of the second world war.
 To bristle your hair 😉

 Could the HP2 Sport be BMW’s answer to competition?
 Not yet.
 This motorcycle was not designed to compete with a GSX-R or an R1 for track or race performance.
 It is about offering enthusiasts the ultimate evolution of Boxer sportiness for the track.
 Something exclusive, with a very pronounced racing taste … the culmination of a challenge that BMW had launched.
 But at MP, we recently thought that an HP4 version, with all these technical solutions and a powerful and light 4-cylinder (BM, engine manufacturer in F1, can do it) would be a formidable weapon against the Japanese armada.
 We just messed up the name – BMW’s new ultimate sport identity is called S 1000 RR.